 - a) The Bank failing to make required distributions to GCCT, or failing to meet covenant or other contractual terms; - b) The performance of the receivables failing to achieve set criteria; and - c) Insufficient receivables in the pool.

-None of these events have occurred for the period ending December 31, 2016.
+None of these events have occurred for the years ending December 31, 2017 and 2016.

 10. MARKET RISK: STANDARDIZED APPROACH